cloudflare/cloudflare-docs/content/workers/platform/limits.md

 ## Image Resizing with Workers

-When using Image Resizing with Workers, refer to [Image Resizing documentation](/images/image-resizing/format-limitations/#limits-per-format) for more information on limits.
+When using Image Resizing with Workers, refer to [Image Resizing documentation](/images/image-resizing/format-limitations/#limits-per-format) for more information on the applied limits.